Date Thesis Awarded

 A beam modulation system has been developed to measure and account for the effects of these changes.
 As the beam passes through the accelerator, the beam modulation system makes small changes, known as ‘kicks’, to its position and energy.
 The beam’s position and energy are then correlated with the size of the kick and detector response are then correlated to determine how changes in the beam parameters affect the final measurements.
 In order for this analysis to be possible, a sufficient number of the applied kicks must produce linearly independent responses in the beam position.
 The Electron Generation and Tracking software, known as elegant, can be used to simulate beam modulation with a given set of parameters, but its accuracy with respect to experimental data was unknown prior to the start of PREx II.
 This research has established that a qualitative analysis of elegant simulations can be used to predict whether a certain set of parameters will result in a feasible beam modulation analysis.
 However, a quantitative analysis of the simulations yields results that differ significantly from those observed in real data.
 The beam modulation system is a permanent fixture in the accelerator hardware and likely will be used in future experiments.
 Therefore, knowledge of elegant’s capabilities and limitations can be used to assist in the process of data collection for future experiments.

 Metts, Carrington, "Studying and Correcting for Helicity-Correlated False Asymmetries in the PREx II and CREx Experiments" (2020).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1438.